 The man was unfazed by my polite decline.
 As I skirted around him, he changed from offering flowers to demanding I accept them.

-By then, folks were looking at “us” like we were an item, having a quarrel.
+By then, folks were looking at “us” like we were an item, having a very public quarrel.

-Mercifully, it became apparent his offering was not going to be accepted/his berating wasn’t evoking a change of heart and he dropped them at my feet and stormed off.
+Mercifully, it became apparent his offering was not going to be accepted and his berating wasn’t evoking a change of heart and he threw them at my feet and stormed off.

 The Violent Man

-A few days after, I was crossing another pedestrian crosswalk when I felt something land on my behind.
+A few days later, I was crossing another pedestrian crosswalk when I felt something land on my behind.
 I thought someone or something had fallen against me and I whirled around.

 And almost bumped into a man.
 The something turned out to be his hand.
 At this point I was more livid than shocked.
-Hopping mad that a stranger would, in public, touch/whack my behind.
+Hopping mad that a stranger would touch my backside, let alone whack me.

-I expected he would slink away, shamed by my angry rebuke, but instead of walking he stepped forward and lifted his hand again, aiming to strike somewhere else, probably my face.
+I expected he would slink away, shamed by my angry rebuke, but instead of walking he stepped forward and lifted his hand again, aiming to strike somewhere else, likely my face.

 I looked into his eyes and saw a haze; he was high on something.
-I literally skipped across the road and the last look I remember on his face was that of satisfaction.
+I literally ran across the road and the last look I remember on his face was that of satisfaction.

 The reason I am sharing these three stories is not to ridicule my city.
 (Nairobi is a gorgeous city, filled with kind, loving people.
 These were just very odd happenings for which I can’t reconcile my mind yet.)

 I share this because the instances, so close together, rocked my world.

 I became extra cautious.
 I stopped being polite – no small talk, no looking people in the eye.
 No enjoyable walks in the city.
 My expectations were shattered.
 And I was mad and sad.

 Again, these experiences are nothing, compared to what other women have gone through.
 But they do paint, albeit broadly, what many will come across in their lifetime.